bowbow99/xyzzy.setf-values/README.md

 Notes
 ======

-when you need original implementation of setf for some reasons, they are stored in lisp::+original-<function-name>+. so you can restore them by eval following.
+when you need original implementation of setf for some reasons, you can restore it by loading original setf.l.

-    ;;; restoring original functions
-    (setf (symbol-function lisp::get-setf-method)
-          lisp::+original-get-setf-method
-          (symbol-function lisp::optimize-setf-method)
-          lisp::+original-optimize-setf-method
-          (symbol-function lisp::setf-expand-1)
-          lisp::+original-setf-expand-1)